SIGMETs are queried as part of the flight plan generation, and/or they can be specifically queried by station, using the weather report tools.

 SIGMET Queries During Flight Plan Generation

-NFP determines whether or not there are valid SIGMETs by creating a search area 60NM on either side of the planned route, which includes a 60NM circle around the origin and destination stations.
+NFP determines whether there are valid SIGMETs by creating a search area 60NM on either side of the planned route.
+This includes a 60NM circle around the origin and destination stations.

 In the above example, SIGMETs 2 and 3 will be included in the weather package, since they are included in the search area.
 SIGMET 1 will not.

-NFP will also database SIGMETs against an FIR, should there be a lack of latitude and longitude information included in the SIGMET.
-As such, if the route passes through an FIR which has valid SIGMETs), it will be included in the weather package.
+NFP will also database SIGMETs against an FIR if there is a lack of latitude and longitude information included in the SIGMET.
+If the route passes through an FIR which has valid SIGMETs, it will be included in the weather package.

 SIGMET 1 is not in the search area, but it is in the KZMP FIR.
-SIGMET 1 will appear in the weather package if it is databased against the FIR, due to lack of latitude/longitude position information.
+SIGMET 1 will appear in the weather package if it is databased against the FIR as there is a lack of latitude/longitude position information.

 SIGMET Queries Using NFP Weather Report Tools

 When querying for station specific SIGMETs, NFP creates a 60NM radius circle around each station inputted in the command field.